toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 - Offer relevant, useful, original content.
 - Be specific.
 If a user clicks an ad for a specific sports car, they shouldn't be taken to a landing page for a variety of sports cars.
-- Be general when the user wants more options, such as a comparision page of various camera models instead of one camera model.
+- Be general when the user wants more options, such as a comparison page of various camera models instead of one camera model.
 - Be transparent about what your business does.
 - Explain your products or services before asking users to fill out forms.
 - Make it easy to find your contact info.